Step 1Upload your image

 Can I vectorize a low-resolution logo?

 Yes, but cleaner source images produce cleaner SVGs.
-If the logo is blurry or compressed, use the Cleaner tune to reduce stray shapes.
+If the logo is blurry or compressed, increase speckle cleanup to reduce stray shapes.

 Which settings are best for logo vectorization?

 Start with the Logo preset.
-For sharper marks, use More accurate; for rough scans or noisy files, use Cleaner or Black and white.
+For sharper marks, increase shape accuracy; for rough scans or noisy files, increase speckle cleanup or use Black and white.